 A day later, The San Francisco Examiner published another tale of Cody’s appeal with woman and his success in Paris:

 “Many beautiful women squabble for the honor of lunching with le charmant Guillaume. … The success of this curious combination of American scout and circus actor is all the more pronounced, as French society is not nearly so prone as the English to take up outlandish social lions.
 On Wednesday Buffalo Bill was invited to a lunch, given in his honor by one of the best-known Parisian society women, Countess Chandon de Brailles.
 A real genuine Princess and Mme.
 Hochar, a famous Paris beauty, were there, and these with many masculine samples of old French nobility, joined in homage to Colonel Cody and a pilgrimage to his circus which followed the lunch.”

-The more Frenchmen heard about Cody’s attraction, the bigger the crowds and the more publicity swirled around the Wild West.
+The more Frenchmen heard about Cody’s attraction, the bigger the crowds and the more publicity swirled around the Wild West and Buffalo Bill’s visit.
 Papers quoted him saying that business was so good at least 10,000 people were turned away and that Parisians had never seen such large crowds.
 There were also claims that attendance at one of his Wild West productions broke all previous European daily records.
 One Minnesota paper who heard about Cody’s success called it a “bonanza” and published the following: